 Thomas’ father, Ninian Beall V, died in January 1856.
 A long-time resident of Georgetown, District of Columbia, his obituary says he had lately been living in Montgomery County.
 The 1850 census confirms that, showing him in Rockville, Maryland.
 (His name is mis-transcribed on Ancestry as Mirian Beall; you can search for that or for his last wife, Rachel Beall.)
 I have not located probate for him in either Washington or Montgomery counties.

-Jerry M. Hynson’s District of Columbia runaway and fugitive slave cases 1848-1863 (Heritage Books, 2012, pp. 111-113) includes six people who “absconded from the service” of Lewis Magruder, and one from his brother, Fielder Jr. In May of 1862, the month after Emancipation in the District of Columbia, Lewis requested D.C. arrest warrants as fugitive slaves against William Wight [sic], Elizabeth Dorsey (a.k.a.
+Jerry M. Hynson’s District of Columbia Runaway and Fugitive Slave Cases 1848-1863 (Heritage Books, 2012, pp. 111-113) includes six people who “absconded from the service” of Lewis Magruder, and one from his brother Fielder Jr. In May of 1862, a month after Emancipation in the District of Columbia, Lewis requested D.C. arrest warrants as fugitive slaves against William Wight [sic], Elizabeth Dorsey (a.k.a.
 Taylor or Burr), Ellen Simms, Jane Simms, and Harriet Simms.
-Many in Maryland hoped D.C. emancipation would signal the end of their own enslavement, and some ran to the District in pursuit of that hope.
+Many in Maryland hoped D.C. emancipation would signal the end of their own enslavement, and some made their way to the District in pursuit of that hope.
 These five were presumably recovered by Magruder, as their names appear among those he declared in 1867, as does a sixth runaway, William Henry Burns.
-As proof of his ownership of Elizabeth Dorsey, Magruder presented a bill of sale showing that he purchased her from Bernard M. Campbell in Baltimore, on 1 December 1857, as a term slave to be free in 1878.
-(Prince George’s County Court, Land Records, 1859-1860, Liber CSM 3, p.
-568, MSA CE 64-6).

 Post-Emancipation

 Mary Crawford kept many of her family together.
-She lived in Bladensburg District with Andrew Crawford, her husband or brother, and six of her apparent children–Samuel 28, Milton 20, John 14, Albert 12, Delia, 7 and Harriet 5.
-In 1864, Edward E. Magruder stated that Samuel had been drafted, but ran away before reporting for duty.
+In 1870 she lived in Bladensburg District with Andrew Crawford, her presumed husband, and six of their children–Samuel 28, Milton 20, John 14, Albert 12, Delia, 7 and Harriet 5.
+In 1864, Edward E. Magruder stated that Samuel Crawford had been drafted, but ran away before reporting for duty.
 Deserters and draft dodgers often changed their names, making them nearly impossible to trace after the war, so I was relieved to see Sam back with his family a few years later.
-However, two daughters, Kitty and Fanny, are missing from this household, and another son, Milton, has replaced Fillmore in the birth order.
-All the Magruder brothers and many of the people they had enslaved stayed in the Bladensburg area after the war.
-On the census, the Crawford residence is just three dwellings away not from Edward Magruder, but from his brother, Fielder Jr.
+However, two daughters, Kitty and Fanny, are missing from this household.
+“Milton” has replaced “Fillmore” in the birth order, but may be the same person: a noteable number of black children born in 1850 in Maryland/D.C. area were named for Millard Fillmore, the Whig President who oversaw passage of the Compromise of 1850 which, among other things, abolished the slave trade in the nation’s capital.

 - 1870 U.S. Census, Maryland, PG, Bladensburg, p.
 31b, Dw 28, Fam 29, Andrew Crawford; digital image Ancestry.com (https://www.ancestry.com/discoveryui-content/view/23593908:7163?tid=&pid=&queryId=5793b76a87a1a126bb2bd9c3368e118a&_phsrc=Gzo820&_phstart=successSource)